About

 A trust is an empty box until your assets are inside it.
 Many firms draft the documents and leave you to figure out the transfers yourself.
 The firm should either handle funding directly or bring a qualified specialist to the table.

-✓ I work with Jonathan Feniak, who specializes in trust funding, titling, and asset transfers.
+✓ The firm works with Jonathan Feniak, Esq., who specializes in trust funding, titling, and asset transfers.
 For straightforward transfers, that coordination is built into the process.
 For more complex situations involving real property or land trusts, there may be additional cost depending on what's involved, but the work gets done.

 Ongoing Maintenance and Reviews